People Give In

 "People Give In" is a song by the Manic Street Preachers.
-It was released in July 2018 as the sixth single from their thirteenth album Resistance Is Futile.
+It was released in July 2018 as the fourth official single and sixth overall from their thirteenth album Resistance Is Futile.

 Background and reception

 As for the lyrics of the song Wire stated that: "One of the most open lyrics I’ve ever written.
 I wouldn’t exactly call it a rallying cry, it’s more about the idea that at least 80% of life is just really mundane so why don’t we all just lower our expectations and try to get to the other side as painlessly as possible.
 We’re all looking for universal panaceas all the time – if we expected a little less, we’d probably be happier The chorus is 'there is no theory of everything/no immaculate conception, no crime to forgive'.
 If you can’t do any good, do no harm - that’s my motto!"
 The single was released after a period where the band completed their tour and were asked to perform in Meltdown by The Cure's Robert Smith.